young-hwanlee/CAMSAP17/README.md

 ## Results
 ### 1. Learning Stability Boundary
+Based on the feasible and infeasible data points, a neural network with one hidden layer is trained for a binary classifier.
 The trained neural network achieves an testing classification accuracy of 99.9%.

 ### 2. Predicting Stability Margin
+With the trained binary classifier, the scores computed at the output layer is used to fit a predictor of the voltage stability margin.
+A scatter plot of score-margin pairs and the fitted function are plotted below.
 The fitted linear function achieves an R-squared measure of 0.71, indicating reasonably good performance as follows:
 <img width="576" alt="marginfit" src="https://user-images.githubusercontent.com/67979833/87262637-b0db9b80-c488-11ea-911c-9b6f5bcca91d.png">

 ## References